 \section{Related Work}

-Our work situates at the intersection of several active research areas: the use of LLMs as multi-agent systems in simulations, game theoretic reasoning in LLMs, the behavioral effects of role-based personas, and sensitivity of LLM behavior to prompt design and model choices.
+Our work is situated in four research areas: LLMs as multi-agent simulation systems, game-theoretic reasoning in LLMs, behavioral effects of role-based personas, and sensitivity of LLM behavior to prompt design and model choice.